Tips on Buying Second Hand Camera and Equipment in Singapore

 - Rating of condition was reduced from 9/10 to 8/10.

 If he was not guilty of the condition of his camera lens, he would not have made these changes.
-The problem on the camera lens was definitely not dust that could easily be blown and wiped off, and I suspected the camera lens was placed near high temperature object.
-To put it in simple, the camera lens was not even 1/10 for the condition - it could not be used at all.
+The problem with the camera lens was not dust that could easily be blown and wiped off and I suspected the camera lens was placed near a high-temperature object.
+To put it simply, the camera lens was not even 1/10 for the condition - it could not be used at all.

 I was not sure if he was out to cheat.
 I was glad that I had brought my friend along.